nicklockwood/layout/README.md

 }
 ```

-**Note:** the defaults for "width" and "height" should almost always be set to either "100%" or "auto".
+**Note:** The defaults for "width" and "height" should almost always be set to either "100%" or "auto".
 For views that have a fixed size, you might be tempted to set a specific numerical default width or height, but it's generally better to do that by overriding the `intrinsicContentSize` property instead, so that the view also works when used with regular AutoLayout instead of Layout:

 ```swift
 extension MyView {